 - If the running trade is BOUGHT, then sell and go short.

 - If not, just go short.

 When the signal and strategy are same (0) and it is NO SIGNAL, Close the open positions.
 If the running trade is BOUGHT, then sell and if it is SOLD, then cover.

 All the other calculations are done at each row level and stored in additional columns in the data frame – Cumulative returns, Annualized returns, Annualized standard deviation, Annualized Sharpe ratio.
-The above data is used to calculate for MACD and ST separately.
+The above data is used to calculate The trend indicators, MACD and ST separately.

 The combined calculation: